StephRut/MSI-QIIME2-Pipeline-Tutorial/README.md

 Before uploading your final Manifest file to QIIME2, ensure that your file looks like [this](https://github.com/StephRut/MSI_QIIME2_Pipeline_Tutorial/blob/main/Manifest_Example), with no extra spaces or blanks between columns.
 Extra blanks/spaces will lead to downstream errors.
 This tutorial will be working with paired-end data.

 ## Step 4: Load QIIME2 on MSI
-Load QIIME2 on your remote server.
+Load QIIME2 on the remote server.
 ```shell
 module load qiime2/2018.11
 ```
 ## Step 5: Import Manifest
-Open up Filezilla (or other file sharing software) and connect to your desired server/remote site.
+Open up Filezilla (or other file sharing software) and connect to the remote server.
 Locate your Manifest file and transfer it over to the remote server in the directory you made previously for analysis.

-Next, convert your Manifest file into a QZA (QIIME 2 Artifact) format using the ```qiime tools import``` command.
+Next, convert your Manifest file into a QZA (QIIME 2 Artifact) format.
 ```
 qiime tools import \
 --type SampleData[PairedEndSequencesWithQuality] \